SIAM NATURAL

 2001.

-by Added Fatty Acids(FAs) and Monoglycerides(MGs).
+Inactivated by Added Fatty Acids(FAs) and Monoglycerides(MGs).
 FASEB Journal.
-Abstract 5325,

-produces antiviral and antibacterial activity.
-Journal of Nutritional Biochemistry
+formulas produces antiviral and antibacterial activity.
+Journal of Nutritional

 (24) Ismail-Cassim, N et al. Inhibition of the uncoating of bovine enterovirus